Artists/Bands [D-G]

 After a brief break from the music industry (he joined the Australian Army as an artillery gunner for three years), Clay returned to Armidale and with Doiran James formed Crash Landing.
 The following year he founded Shoot the DJ.
 At the same time he established S.T.D.
 Music, Hire and Promotion.
 In these bands he was the principal songwriter and lead singer, as well as stage designer.
 His creative collaboration with poet Jo-ann Simmons began shortly after the founding of Shoot the DJ.
 Simmons, who contributed with both lyrics and design had joined the originally as sound and lighting operator.
 The pair married in early 1984.

-Following the disbanding of Shoot the DJ in late 1983 the Djubals moved to to Sydney and founded the creative collective Some Trippin’ Diggers and later reformed Shoot the DJ (with Ian Mitchell and new member Nick Miles).
+Following the disbanding of Shoot the DJ in late 1983 the Djubals moved to Sydney and founded the creative collective Some Trippin’ Diggers and later reformed Shoot the DJ (with Ian Mitchell and new member Nick Miles).
 In 1987 they returned to Armidale, setting up Clayz Kitchen, a cafe specialising in and vegetarian cuisines.
 The Djubals actively promoted local poets, artists and performers, and the cafe also became the regular host for University of New England’s film society (Duck Soup) and various drama societies.

 When Clay’s Kitchen folded in late 1988 after two exacting but fun-filled years, it also brought about the end of Djubals marriage.
 While Jo eventually moved to Sydney and Darwin before settling in North Queensland, Clay moved to Brisbane (as the chef at the Alderley Arms Hotel).
 He also later found himself briefly in North Queensland as the Head Chef of the Mackay’s Australian Hotel and bass player/singer in the covers band Three Blind Mice.
 He returned to Brisbane in 1991, taking up his old position at the Alderley Arms.
 The following year he retired from cooking to complete his senior high school certificate (Hendra Senior Secondary College).